richrd/suplemon/README.md

 # Todo
  * [ ] Use semver
- * [ ] Close files one at a time with 'save?' prompt
+ * [ ] Close files one at a time with 'save?' prompt.
  * [ ] Nano-like menu and keyboard shortcuts with legend
  * [ ] Undo / Redo
  * [ ] Auto complete